Updated July 10, 2017.

 - The expiration date, if the exemption is temporary.

-Homeschooling or independent study: Starting in 2016, students who attend a home-based private school or an independent study program without classroom-based instruction are not subject to immunization requirements for entry.
+Homeschooling or independent study: Starting July 1, 2016, students who attend a home-based private school or an independent study program without classroom-based instruction are not subject to immunization requirements for entry.
 Home schools and independent study programs are obligated to maintain records of students’ immunization status.
 Students in independent study programs that include classroom-based instruction must be vaccinated according to , the law states.